 At the time this article was written, GoodRx.com reported that the brand-name version of Percocet was much more expensive than the brand-name version of Vicodin.
 Costs for the generic versions of these drugs were similar to each other and much lower than for the brand-name versions.

 Because Vicodin and Percocet are both opioid pain medications, they share similar side effects.
-The more common side effects of Vicodin and Percocet can include:
+Common side effects of Vicodin and Percocet can include:

 - shallow breathing